 The local ecosystem in Kealakekua Bay is suffering under its own popularity, and the Division of State Parks now issues mandatory permits.
 You are not required to get your own permit when renting a kayak if the vessel possesses a valid permit for transiting the bay.
 This can be done either by joining a guided Kayak tour or by renting a kayak yourself.

-Guided Kayak Tours: Only three companies have been issued permits by the Division of State Parks to lead guided commercial Kayak Tours to the Captain Cook Monument (last verified January 2022, source).
+Guided Kayak Tours: Only two companies have been issued permits by the Division of State Parks to lead guided commercial Kayak Tours to the Captain Cook Monument (last verified June 2025, source).
 These are:

-Renting a kayak yourself: If you want to make the trip yourself you can find people offering kayak rentals on the side of Hwy 11 and the road down to the bay (route 160).
+Renting a kayak yourself: If you want to make the trip yourself you can rent a kayak online here or find people offering kayak rentals on the side of Hwy 11 and along the road down to the bay (route 160).
 The list of permitted vendors changes often so please make sure to ask whomever you choose if they have a current commercial use permit.
-As of June 2019 it is mandatory for the permitted vessels to have the State Parks issued decals affixed to both sides of kayak bows so please also check for that to ensure that you support only permitted businesses.

-Honaunau Bay (Two Step) – the City of Refuge, 22 miles south of Kona
+Two Step, Honaunau Bay: 22 miles south of Kona

 This spot is often rated the second best place on the Big Island for snorkeling after Captain Cook.
 The waters are usually clear and the average depth is about 20ft.
 Often you can see pods of dolphins swimming close to shore.
 There is a very easy place to enter the water called Paeʻa or “Two Step”.
 It is at the end of a finger of lava and easy to find because you will see lots of people getting in and out of the water.